15 of the Absolute Grooviest Cars of the ’70s

 MSRP: $8,648

 The 1977 Chevy Corvette Stingray shied away from the usual wild design and had a more sophisticated appearance.
 The sleek look of the car is only part of what makes it so desirable.
-If you had a need for speed in the ’70s, this Corvette was a great option with its 350 cubic inch V-8 engine that made 210 horsepower.
+If you had a need for speed in the ’70s, this Corvette was a great option with its 350 cubic inch V-8 engine that churned out 210 horsepower.

 1972 Ford Pinto